Glossary of Family Law Terms

 A way in which people jointly own property.
 If a property is owned as tenants in common the owners own a set share in the property.
 If one owner dies their share will not automatically pass to the other owner/s.

 This is the acronym used to refer to a piece of legislation called the Trusts of Land and Appointment of Trustees Act.

 A hearing in court where parties and witnesses give evidence, are cross examined, and the judge then makes a decision on the issues that are in dispute between the parties.

 A legally binding promise to the court, breach of which is enforceable by way of a fine or ultimately a committal to prison.

-One of the ways in which you can prove to the court that the marriage or civil partnership has irretrievably broken down.
+One of the ways in which you could prove to the court that the marriage or civil partnership has irretrievably broken down before April 2022.